 When these circumstances are present, you will need to fill the bottom of the garage door opening with a curb to keep water out of the converted space and protect the wall framing from moisture.
-You will also need to decide if the floor needs to be leveled.
+You will also need to decide if the floor needs to be levelled.

 In the instance of an attached garage, you may be able to easily extend the existing heating and cooling system into the new space.
-If that is not an option, however, you will need to look at independent climate control system.
+If that is not an option, however, you will need to look at an independent climate control system.

 Add your insulation to walls, floor, and ceiling first, then decide how to heat and cool the space.